twplatformlabs/circleci-remote-docker/README.md

 This image contains the [minimum packages required](https://circleci.com/docs/custom-images/) to function as a remote_docker executor on CircleCI.

 _difference with cimg libraries._ Enterprise settings often require specific security and configuration testing.
-The twdps series of convenience images is designed to demonstrate an effective, automated executor lifecycle architecture.
+The twplatformlabs series of convenience images is designed to demonstrate an effective, automated executor lifecycle architecture.

 **signature**.
 Images are signed using `cosign`.
 Verify images using the twplatformlabs [public key](https://raw.githubusercontent.com/twplatformlabs/static/master/cosign.pub).
 ```bash